In 1968, ICL Founder Douglas Chouteau was inspired by the Famous Artists School ...

 The Writer’s Bookstore, our unique resource for writers, was another innovation by Bryan and Prescott.
 The original aim was to give our students and graduates books and resources that would give them an advantage in whatever literary market they chose.
 Now open to anyone, the Writers Bookstore offers content not found anywhere else, including ICL’s famous annual directory, Best of the Children’s Market, and From Inspiration to Publication, among others.
 New to the Writer’s Bookstore are more products for the published writer on marketing and selling books, and digital products of all kinds.

-For nearly 50 years, the Institute has continued to transform our founder’s vision into proven success.
+For more than 50 years, the Institute has continued to transform our founder’s vision into proven success.
 Countless numbers of our students have gone on to become published authors.
 We are proud that we continue to be one of the leading teachers of new children’s writers in North America.
 In 2015, the Institute of Children’s Literature and Long Ridge Writers Group found new leadership, with Jerry Davis serving as President, and Katie Davis serving as CEO and School Director.
 Their combined extensive experience in children's publishing, youth markets, digital media, and education meant that they could bring an energy to the Institute with a focus on the publishing marketplace, trends in education, expansion of our course offerings, and the changing demands on writers in the digital age.

 Under their direction, the Institute of Children's Literature and Institute for Writers have expanded digital offerings, added support services for students in both schools while upholding the tradition of providing reliable, high quality training to writers across the globe.
 Katie and Jerry have been innovative in expanding the ways that both schools support our students so that our community continues to thrive and grow, even after our students complete their courses.